Returned from Duty

 Lived at Chorley Old Road

-He married Ada Lancaster in 1920
+He married Ada Lancaster in 1920, sister of Herman Lancaster, Killed in Action

 George Ainscough died in 1929